 JAMES A. ROBBINS II, Searsmont, Maine, was elected director in 2019 to a term expiring in 2023.
-He serves on the Board's AgInitiatives Committee.
+He currently serves on the Governance/Stewardship Committee.
 James is president of Robbins Lumber, Inc., a fully integrated log yard, sawmill, dry kilns and planer mill that produces Eastern White Pine.
-Robbins Lumber owns and manages 27,000 acres of timberland.
-Additionally, he is the manager of Georges River Energy, LLC, a biomass power plant that burns wood waste in order to produce electrical power.
-James is also a member of the Northeast Lumber Manufacturers Association (NELMA).
-Previously, he was chair of Maine's SFI Implementation Committee and a past president of the Maine Wood Products Association.
+Robbins Lumber owns and manages

+27,000 acres of timberland.
+Additionally, he is the manager of Georges River Energy, LLC, a biomass power plant that burns wood waste in order to produce electrical power and steam to dry lumber.
+James is also member of the Northeast Lumber Manufacturers Association (NELMA).
+Previously, he was chair of Maine's SFI Implementation Committee and past president of the Maine Wood Products Association.

 LISA P. SELLEW, Lebanon, Conn., has served as director since 2013, with her current term expiring in 2021.
-She is member of the Board's Governance Committee and previously served as the AgInitiatives Committee Chair.
+She is a member of the Business Risk Committee and also serves on the Executive and Compensation committees.
 The Sellew family owns Prides Corner Farms.
-Prides Corner is a wholesale nursery that grows more than 2,200 varieties of nursery stock, perennials, roses, trees, herbs and vegetables, and supplies plants to independent garden centers, landscapers and landscape distributors throughout the Northeast and Mid-Atlantic.
-In addition, Prides Corner also grows and supplies a prevegetated green roof system called LiveRoof®, which is designed to grow plants on rooftop environments.
+Prides Corner is a wholesale nursery that grows more than 2,200 varieties of nursery stock, perennials, roses, trees, herbs and vegetables, and supplies these plants to independent garden centers, nurseries, landscapers and landscape distributors throughout the Northeast and Mid-Atlantic.
+In addition, Prides Corner also grows and supplies a pre-vegetated green roof system called LiveRoof®, which is designed to grow plants on rooftop environments.
 Lisa served on the Agriculture Policy Committee for Connecticut Governor Ned Lamont's transition team.

-DOUGLAS W. SHELMIDINE, Adams, NY, has served as director since 2012, with his current term expiring in 2020.
-He is a member of the Board's Audit Committee and previously served as the AgInitiatives Committee Chair.
-Doug owns Sheland Farms, LLC, which is a multi-generational family farm business operated in partnership with his brother Todd and sons Devon and Erik.
-The family farms 1,800 acres and milks 980 cows.
-Doug serves on the New York Agriculture Commissioner's Milk Marketing Advisory Committee, the Jefferson County Agricultural Council and also chairs the Jefferson County Agriculture and Farmland Protection Board.
-Doug is the Town of Ellisburg Supervisor and Chairs the Belleville United Methodist Church Council Board.
+DOUGLAS W. SHELMIDINE, Adams, NY, has served as director since 2012, with his current term expiring in 2024.
+He is a member of the Business Risk Committee and previously served on the Audit committee and as chair of the AgInitiatives Committee.
+Doug owns Sheland Farms, LLC, which is a multi-generational family farm business run in partnership with his brother Todd and sons Devon and Erik.
+The family farms 3,000 acres and milks 920 cows.
+They also operate Sheland Farms Services, doing field work for other farms.
+Doug served five two-year terms on the USDA-NRCS Agricultural Air Quality Task Force, has been a member of Pro-Dairy/New York Farm Viability Dairy Advisory Committee, New York Farm Bureau Board of Directors and Jefferson County Farm Bureau President.
+Doug is the Town of Ellisburg Supervisor, serves on the New York Agriculture Commissioner's Dairy Marketing Advisory Committee, the Jefferson County Agricultural Council and also chairs the Jefferson County Agriculture and Farmland Protection Board.

-KEITH M. STOLZENBURG, East Amherst, NY, was appointed as an outside director in 2019 to a term expiring in 2023.
-He serves on the Board's Audit Committee.
-Keith was a Financial Services Assurance Partner, the Managing Partner of the Buffalo, N.Y., office and a Market Team Leader for PricewaterhouseCoopers LLP.
+KEITH M. STOLZENBURG, East Amherst, NY, was appointed as an outside director in 2019, and passed away on September 4, 2020.
+Keith was a financial services assurance partner, the managing partner of the Buffalo, N.Y., office, and market team leader for PricewaterhouseCoopers LLP.
 During his 36 years of public accounting experience, he served a mix of public and private clients in a variety of business sectors, with a concentration in the financial services industry.
-Keith also serves on the Board of Independent Health and is a Certified Public Accountant.
+Keith was also a certified public accountant.